NeneWang/open-academia/README.md

 - Make a generalized conclusions section like this one.
 - Start the project by creating the services and main ocmponents. and main directions, it doesnt matter if it is uggly.
 - Main usage of ``
+- Using popups is a bad idea, hint to solve is: making sure that they are declared on the moduled that they are being used.